detekt/detekt/docs/pages/baseline.md

 The blacklist can be used to write down false positive detections (instead of suppressing them and polute your code base).

 The `ID` node has the following structure: `<RuleID>:<Codesmell_Signature>`.
 When adding a custom issue to the xml file, make sure the `RuleID` should be self-explaining.
-The `Codesmell_Signature` is not printed to the console but can be retrieved from an output file (see output sections).
-Both values can be found inside the report file.
+The `Codesmell_Signature` is not printed to the console but can be retrieved from the **txt** output file when using the `--report txt:path/to/report` cli flag.

 ```xml
 <SmellBaseline>